Flagstaff AZ Real Estate Market Data Provided by The Kelly Broaddus Group Brokered by eXp / by Joselyn Uy

-The US Existing-Home Sales Fade 7.2% in February while Greater Flagstaff's housing sales shrunk 17.6% from January according to data provided by the Northern Arizona MLS.
-There was a total of eighty-nine home sold which is down 13.6% from a year ago.
-The highest on record was from 2020 when there were 113.
-Increasing mortgage rates and record low inventory contributed to the decline.
+The US Existing-Home Sales Fell 3.4% in May while Greater Flagstaff's housing posted a strong 35.9% growth from April according to data provided by the Northern Arizona MLS.
+There was a total of 159 homes sold, which is 1.9% lower than a year ago.

 FLAGSTAFF MEDIAN HOME PRICE

-The median sold price in February is up 29.2% year over year to $684,500, a new monthly high.
-Homes remained on the market for an average of 42 days.
-This is swifter than the 52 days we saw in January, and faster than the 51 days we saw a year prior.
-This is welcome news for home sellers, which shows that overall demand remains historically high.
+The median sold price in May is up 26% year over year to $721,000, a new monthly high.
+Homes remained on the market for an average of 41 days.
+This is slower than the 38 days we saw in April, but faster than the 44 days we saw a year prior.

 The number of days a home sits on the market can tell us a lot about pricing.
 A high CDOM is commonly a strong indicator that the home is overpriced.

 Photo courtesy of RE/MAX Fine Properties, Jamie Wong

 - The highest-priced single-family Flagstaff home that sold in May was a $4,100,000 three-bedroom luxury mountain retreat in Pine Canyon with 2 master suites, 3 gas fireplaces, and panoramic golf views.

 - The highest-priced Flagstaff townhome sale was a $840,000 3-bedroom luxury townhouse in Switzer Mesa.
 Fully furnished & turnkey.